Dejan Gluščević: Managerial career

-In 2005, he returned to Serbia to manage the youth sides of Red Star Belgrade, and Rad Belgrade.
+In 2005, he returned to Serbia to manage the youth sides of Red Star Belgrade and Rad Belgrade.
 In 2010, he was hired by the Football Association of Singapore in order to coach the Singapore U-15 national team.
-In 2017, he was appointed the manager for the Vanuatu national under-20 football team.
+In 2017, he was appointed the manager of the Vanuatu national under-20 football team.
 In 2018, he served as an assistant coach for FK Zemun in the Serbian SuperLiga.

 In late 2019, reports were circulating that Indonesian side Persija Jakarta were interested in offering Gluščević a managerial position.
 The reports ultimately proved to be incorrect as he denied receiving any offers from the club.
 Gluščević returned to the Serbian top-tier league to join the management staff of FK Rad as an assistant coach in September 2020.